 Advice from Mom is a cross-country advice podcast between a psychologist mom and her designer daughter.
-Each month, we tackle some of life's big questions with a variety of expert guests.
-This month, we are diving into breakups:
+In each episode, we tackle some of life's big questions with a variety of expert guests.
+Right now we are getting ready for Season 2.

 Previously, we explore the wondrous world of dating:

 This podcast is founded on the belief that we need our mothers like we never have before.
 Not just our own mothers, but the mothers of the world.
 Once upon a time, advice from elders was easy to come by.
 Large families lived in one place and you knew all your neighbors.
 Now generations are divided by physical distance and an ever-widening technological gap.
 New ways of communicating leave older generations behind and divert our attention away from them.
 Why ask your parents when you can Google it?
 Sometimes you have to fight fire with fire, so we’re digitizing good old-fashioned Advice from Mom.
 The podcast will continue in the new year, with each episode tackling a different subject.
 The next topic is break-ups and creative pursuits and we are now accepting questions.

 Hi, I'm Rebecca, your host for Advice From Mom.
 For 33 years, I've been an advice hog, keeping my mom’s wise words all to myself.
 This year, I’m ending my selfish ways and recording her good advice.
 But for now, let's start with some sage samples from Momma B:

 Why Momma B?